Wyliemaster/gddocs/docs/resources/server/mappack.md

 #### Map Pack

 A map pack is a series of 3 levels handpicked by Robtop.
 They preceded Gauntlets and can be seen as the predecessor to them.
-Upon completion, Map Packs reward up to `10` stars and `2` secret coins.
+Upon completion, Map Packs can reward up to `10` stars and `2` secret coins.

-A typical Gauntlet Server response is structured with a `key:value:key:value` pairing and is then split with a `|`
+A typical Map Pack Server response is structured with a `key:value:key:value` pairing and is then split with a `|`

 <!-- tabs:start -->